camunda/camunda/docs/src/reference/grpc.md

 message SetVariablesRequest {
   // the unique identifier of a particular element; can be the workflow instance key (as
   // obtained during instance creation), or a given element, such as a service task (see
-  // elementInstanceKey on the JobHeaders message) int64 elementInstanceKey = 1;
+  // elementInstanceKey on the job message) int64 elementInstanceKey = 1;
   // a JSON serialized document describing variables as key value pairs; the root of the document
   // must be an object